benschwarz/metaquery/README.md

     metaQuery.bind('phone', function (match) {
       if( match ) { // phawor! your media query matches. }
     });

-## Backstory

-I recently worked on a large HTML magazine that is edited by an editorial team.
-Each 'module' of a template is responsive, and requires unique styles and sometimes even scripts.
-After reflecting on the project for some time, what worked and what didn't, I made some simple observations:

-* Writing media queries over and over again sucks.
-(Even though I use [the technique][responsive-design-with-sass] that I illustrated back in December 11')
-* If you want media query access in javascript, you'll create yet another media query with `matchMedia`
-* [picturefill][picturefill] is the best responsive image technique I've seen… until I authored templates for a massive magazine.
-The syntax is too long and easy to forget.
-* and finally, a summary of all three: a declarative interface is far nicer to use.

-After reading both [Jeremy Keith][Jeremy Keith's article] and [Matt Wilcox's][Matt Wilcox's article] articles, then the source of [picturefill][picturefill] I decided to get my hands dirty and have a go at a slightly better approach.

-Internally, metaQuery uses a resize event handler, you may be thinking, "but wait — not all media queries are related to device width", While this is true. metaQuery will still execute onLoad, and when additional events are bound.
-For me, this is enough, disagree?
-Please add an issue.

 ## Contributing
 Please use [idiomatic.js][idiomatic.js] as a styleguide and take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [grunt][grunt].